eebadreza/AI_ML_Comviva/README.md

 Welcome to the Comviva Course Materials repository.
 This repository contains a collection of materials for the Comviva course, focusing on "Artificial Intelligence / Machine Learning"

-## About the Course

-The "Introduction to Artificial Intelligence and Machine Learning" course, provided by Comviva, offers a comprehensive introduction to the exciting fields of AI and ML, providing participants with a solid foundation in key concepts, techniques, and applications.
-This course is designed for individuals with varying levels of technical background and aims to demystify complex concepts while fostering hands-on learning experiences.

 ## Table of Contents

 - [About the Course](#about-the-course)